bekk/bekk-christmas/post/functional/functional-generative-art-using-clojurescript.md

             [quil.middleware :as middleware]))
 ```

-A developement build called `dev` is defined by placing a file `dev.cljs.edn` alongside it.
+A developement build called `dev` is defined by placing a file `dev.cljs.edn` in the root of the project.
 This file instructs our build on what namespace that should run initially when the built javascript file loads.

 ```clojure
 {:main sketches.perlin_flow}